sancsoft/help.beegit.com/billing/_posts/2014-11-01-free-trial.md

 ---

 ## How does the free trial work?
 When you sign up for Beegit, you will have a 14-day unlimited free trial.
-During this trial you can create as many projects as you like and add in as many collaborators as you'd like.
+During this trial you can create as many projects you own as you like and add in as many collaborators as you'd like.

 Throughout your free trial, there will be a notification banner at the top of the site reminding you how many days remain on your trial.
 You will also receive email reminders detailing how much time you have left.